 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5.

-Check the maximum number of allowed processes per user limit and raise the limit if appropriate.
-For example, on Linux systems, check the limit using the “ulimit –u” command.

 If running out of memory to create threads, Increase the amount of memory available for Java threads following system-specific conventions.

 Lower the number of dynamically created threads, if possible, to avoid resource exhaustion.